datacarpentry/genomics-workshop/index.md

 >
 > All the software and data used in the workshop is on an Amazon AMI (Amazon Machine Image).
 >
 > If you want to run your instance of the server used for this workshop, launch a t2.medium instance in the **N. Virginia** region with AMI **ami-aab445c7**, available under "Community AMIs" in the Amazon EC2 Management Console.
-Information on how to launch an instance can be found on our [Discussion page](https://github.com/datacarpentry/cloud-genomics/blob/gh-pages/lessons/1.logging-onto-cloud.md)
+Information on how to launch an instance can be found on the [creating Amazon instances page](http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/)
 >
 <!---
 >